cog/Games-Cards-ShuffleTrack/README.md

     $deck->cut(26);

-If you try to cut to a position that doesn't exist nothing will happen.
+If you try to cut to a position that doesn't exist nothing will happen (apart from a warning that you tried to cut to a non-existing position, of course).

-You can also cut at negative positions, meaning that you're counting from the bottom of the deck.
+You can also cut at negative positions, meaning that you're counting from the bottom of the deck and cutting above that card.
 For instance, to cut the bottom two cards to the top:

         $deck->cut(-2);

 Additional ways of cutting:

     $deck->cut( 'short'  ); # on a 52 cards deck, somewhere between 5  and 15 cards
     $deck->cut( 'center' ); # on a 52 cards deck, somewhere between 19 and 31 cards
     $deck->cut( 'deep'   ); # on a 52 cards deck, somewhere between 35 and 45 cards

 ### cut\_below